-- Two EqualLogic PS-M4110XS arrays were able to host 1,000 virtual desktops and support a Standard user type of I/O activity. - The VDI I/O was mostly write-intensive I/O with more than 98% writes and less than 2% reads. - None of the system resources on the vSphere servers hosting the virtual desktops reached maximum utilization levels at any time. - With 1,000 desktops booting simultaneously, the arrays observed nearly 5,800 IOPS and all desktops were available within 30 minutes of the storm. - When 1,000 users were logged in within 25 minutes, two PS-M4110XS storage arrays were able to easily handle this aggressive login storm with low latency.
+- The Dell Storage PS4210XS array is able to host 1,000 virtual desktops and support a standard user type of I/O activity. - The VDI I/O was mostly write-intensive I/O with more than 98% writes and less than 2% reads. - None of the system resources on the vSphere servers hosting the virtual desktops reached maximum utilization levels at any time. - With 1,000 desktops booting simultaneously, the array observed nearly 9,200 IOPS and all desktops were available within 20 minutes of the storm. - When 1,000 users were logged in within 25 minutes, the PS4210XS storage array was able to easily handle this aggressive login storm with low latency it delivered approximately 9,900 IOPS with less than 3 ms of write latency with a 99% write VDI I/O workload.